Treats advanced prostate cancer.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using medicine to treat heart rhythm problems, such as amiodarone (Cordarone®), procainamide (Procan®, Procanabid®, Pronestyl®), quinidine (Cardioquin®, Quinaglute®, Quinidex®), or sotalol (Betapace®).
+- Some medicines can affect how degarelix works.
+Tell your doctor if you are using medicine to treat heart rhythm problems, such as amiodarone, procainamide, quinidine, or sotalol.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as a prolonged QT interval), or a problem with minerals or electrolytes in the blood (such as calcium, magnesium, potassium, or sodium).
+- Tell your doctor if you have kidney disease, liver disease, heart disease, heart rhythm problems, or a problem with minerals or electrolytes in the blood (such as calcium, magnesium, potassium, or sodium).